EdgeFirstAI/documentation/docs/models/modelpack/validation.md

 <figcaption>New Session Button</figcaption>
 </figure>

 You will be greeted with the validation session configuration window.
 In this window, specify the name of the validation session, the model to validate, and the dataset to deploy.
-In this example, the TFLite model will be validated and the Coffee Cup dataset with the validation partition will be used.
+In this example, the TFLite model will be validated and the "Coffee Cup" dataset with the validation partition will be used.
 Next specify, the validation parameters such as the IoU and score thresholds.
 Additional information on these parameters are provided by hovering over the info buttons as indicated in red below.

 <figure markdown="span">
 ![Validation Session Fields](../assets/validation/modelpack-session-fields.jpg){ align=center }